hasanmoudud/geocompr/main.md

 - Of course, we could have also accessed an already existing GRASS geodatabase from within R.
 Prior to importing data into R, you might want to perform some (spatial) subsetting.
 Use `v.select` and `v.extract` for vector data.
-`db.select` lets you select subsets of the attribute table of a vector layer without returning the correponding geometry.
+`db.select` lets you select subsets of the attribute table of a vector layer without returning the corresponding geometry.
 - You can start R also from within a running GRASS session [for more information please refer to @bivand_applied_2013 and this [wiki](https://grasswiki.osgeo.org/wiki/R_statistics/rgrass7)].
-- Refer to the excellent [GRASS online help](https://grass.osgeo.org/grass72/manuals/) or `execGRASS("g.manual", flags = "i")` for more information on each available GRASS geoalgorithm.
+- Refer to the excellent [GRASS online help](https://grass.osgeo.org/grass74/manuals/) or `execGRASS("g.manual", flags = "i")` for more information on each available GRASS geoalgorithm.
 - If you would like to use GRASS 6 from within R, use the R package **spgrass6**.

 ## When to use what?

 To recommend a single R-GIS interface is hard since the usage depends on personal preferences, the tasks at hand and your familiarity with different GIS.
 The latter means if you have already preferred the GUI of a certain GIS, you are quite likely to use the corresponding interface.
-Certainly, **RQGIS** is an appropriate choice for most use cases.
+That being said, **RQGIS** is an appropriate choice for most use cases.
 Its main advantages are:

 - An unified access to several GIS, and therefore the provision of >1000 geoalgorithms.
 Of course, this includes duplicated functionality, e.g., you can perform overlay-operations using QGIS-, SAGA- or GRASS-geoalgorithms.
 - The automatic data format conversions.
 For instance, SAGA uses `.sdat` grid files and GRASS uses its own database format but QGIS will handle the corresponding conversions for you on the fly.
 - **RQGIS** can also handle spatial objects residing in R as input for geoalgorithms, and loads QGIS output automatically back into R if desired.
 - Its convenience functions to support the access of the online help, R named arguments and automatic default value retrieval.
 Please note that **rgrass7** inspired the latter two features.